Avoid PLAGIARISM Read, Read, Read Instruction

 Make the section with your discussion questions separate from the rest of your reflection by including an extra empty line before the discussion questions makes the questions easier to see.

-Discussion questions DO NOT count as part of the 450-word minimum required of initial reflection posts.
+Discussion questions DO NOT count as part of the 600-word minimum required of initial reflection posts.

 Note: When you post your original post in order to receive full credit ensure you are demonstrating analytical thought, referring to course material and answering the question FULLY.
-Simply stating your opinion, or “good job” will not suffice for credit.
-YOU MUST READ READ READ: INSTRUCTIONS FOR DISCUSSIONS TO DO GREAT REFLECTION.
+YOU MUST READ INSTRUCTIONS FOR DISCUSSIONS TO DO GREAT REFLECTION.